xHarbourCom/vxh/class_ref.md

 ### Description
-The Button controls \- also referred as "command buttons" are the most widely used object in visual programming, even if their presence on a Form is not evident, being masked by custom images \(referred as owner drawn controls\).
+The Button controls \- also referred as "command buttons" are the most widely used object in visual programming, even if their presence on a Form is not evident, being masked by custom images \(referred as owner drawn controls\).<br>

 ### Info
 * **Category**: vxh class